gauravshetty48/goodreads-to-notion/README.md

 Exclusive Shelf is the shelf that records reading status. to-read, currently-reading and read.
 Exclusive Shelf by default is to-read as there is no authentication with GoodReads yet.

+Except Cover, all fields are from the GoodReads export file.

 ## Future TODO: